 2020 Household Hazardous Waste (HHW) Collection

-Household Hazardous Waste collection has been suspended until further notice as a result of COVID-19 restrictions.
+Household Hazardous Waste collection has resumed with COVID-19 restrictions.

 The Town of Watertown is a member of the Minuteman Regional Household Hazardous Products (MHHP) Facility.
 The MHHP Facility is located in Lexington.
 The MHHP Facility is open one weekend day from April through November each year, and accepts a wide variety of household hazardous waste.
 Watertown residents may help protect the environment by taking common household hazardous waste products to the MHHP Facility for disposal.
 Please see flyer for more information.